adolliou/euispice_coreg/README.md

-path_save_fig = "path/where/to/save/figure" # path to the folder where to save the figure illustrating the alignment.
+folder_save_fig = "folder/where/to/save/figure" # path to the folder where to save the figure illustrating the alignment.

 lag_crval1 = np.arange(15, 26, 1)